 Solar panels are not offered for free in Rhode Island.
 The best saving program for clean energy in Rhode Island is the Federal ITC program and the REG program.

-Currently, the solar rebates in Rhode Island include federal rebates, as well as the state-level REG program.
+Currently, the solar rebates in Rhode Island include federal rebates and the state-level REG program.
 These will help to ensure that you are saving money at the time of purchase as well as over time

 Solar panels will increase the value of your home, but they will not raise your taxes in Rhode Island.
 Luckily taxes in Rhode Island are not impacted at the residential or commercial level for the installation of green power initiatives.

-The current Federal ITC programs allow a 26% rebate on the total cost of the solar system.
-There is no additional tax benefit at the state level, and the program is set to decrease in saving percentage in the next few years.
+The current Federal ITC programs allow a 30% rebate on the total cost of the solar system.
+There is no additional tax benefit at the state level, but this program is set to provide 30% rebates through the end of 2032.